 How significant is "Richard's example" as an example of AST use?
-It is clearly not negliable: Many expert-level implementations of high-performance systems use ASTs to delay evaluation and fuse operations.
+It is clearly not negligible: Many expert-level implementations of high-performance systems use ASTs to delay evaluation and fuse operations.
 Not all rely on implicit conversions, though (here, Variable to Expression), so not all suffer this problem.
 Also, there is a remedy (=delete), but clearly this is a point where reasonably people can disagree.
-Personally, I lean towards favoring the - by far - common case and generate the == over the rare - expert level - problem with some ASTs.
+Personally, I lean towards favoring the (by far most common cases) and generate == over the rare (expert level) problem with some ASTs.
+Also, if we should "bother" anyone, we should bother a few experts rather than a multitude of relative novices.